Nicky Deverdics: Tadcaster Albion

 Deverdics signed for Northern Counties East League club Tadcaster Albion in February 2014.
 He made his debut on 26 February in the NCEL League Cup at Eccleshill United.

 Dover Athletic

 Deverdics signed for Conference Premier club Dover Athletic in July 2014.

 Hartlepool United

 On 6 June 2016 it was announced that Deverdics had signed for Hartlepool United on a free transfer.
 Deverdics scored his first goal for Hartlepool in an FA Cup tie against Stamford on 6 November 2016.

 Wrexham

 On 31 January 2018, Deverdics signed an 18-month contract with National League side Wrexham.
 Deverdics scored his first goal for Wrexham in the Cross-border derby against Chester on 11 March 2018, the 2nd goal in a 2–0 win.
 He was released by the club on 8 May 2019.

 Gateshead

 On 5 August 2019, Deverdics re-joined for Gateshead.

 Blyth Spartans

 On 9 July 2021, Deverdics re-signed for National League North side Blyth Spartans.
+On 25 May 2024 Deverdics renewed his contract with Spartans ahead of the 2024-25 Northern Premier League season, having captained the team the season prior which ended with relegation from the National League North.